 In 2020 we raised €20 million of funding and our focus has been to use this for product development; ease of use of the system, lowering the infrastructure cost in the set up phase and offering the whole range of use cases from high accurate positioning to room/zone level accuracy.

 Our vision is that in 10 years location will become ubiquitous.

-20 years ago WiFi was a rarity, phones weren’t smart, and data was costly.
+Twenty years ago, WiFi was a rarity, phones weren’t smart, and data was costly.

 But what will the next 15 years bring?
-At Quuppa, we see a clear path from today’s Connected World towards a Location-Enabled World.
+At Quuppa, we see a clear path from today’s Connected World toward a Location-Enabled World.

 What we mean is that data without context is not relevant.
 Connectivity itself doesn’t make anything smart.
 Only by enriching data and connectivity with location will our world become truly smart.

 We envision the value of location to be as clearly understood in 2030 as the value of connectivity is today.
 Meanwhile, we are seeing more and more businesses leveraging on Location-Based Services for driving their everyday operations.